Photo by Krista Bratvold

-Another important aspect of companion planting is the placement of pest-repelling plants in your vegetable gardens.
-Not all insects are bad, but some can eat away your garden.
-Plants that have pest-repelling properties include marigolds, alliums, and several varieties of herbs.
+Another aspect of companion planting is the placement of pest-repelling plants.
+Not all insects are harmful, but some can eat away your garden.

 You can also incorporate local, pollinator-friendly plants into your vegetable garden to support local pollinators, such as bees, butterflies, moths, and hummingbirds.
 Increasing the number of local pollinators in your garden will increase the yields from your vegetable-producing crops.
 Research which pollinator plants are native to your area.
 Otherwise, common options include purple coneflower (echinacea), yarrows, goldenrod, black-eyed Susan, salvias, penstemons, blanket flower, borage, and aster.

 Temperature and Sunlight Variance

-Plant crops that require similar temperatures and sun exposure together.
-For example, cool-weather crops, such as kale, lettuce, spinach, and broccoli, should be planted together in areas that are shadier and have lower temperatures.
-On the other hand, warm-weather crops, such as peppers, tomatoes, zucchini, and squash, should be planted together in sunnier areas that have higher temperatures.
+Cultivate crops that require similar temperatures and sun exposure together.
+Cool-weather crops, such as kale, lettuce, spinach, and broccoli, should be planted together in shadier areas that have lower temperatures.
+Warm-weather crops, such as peppers, tomatoes, zucchini, and squash, should be planted together in sunnier areas that have higher temperatures.
 Northern and eastern areas of a garden typically receive decreased sunlight and lower temperatures, while the southern and western areas typically receive increased sunlight and higher temperatures.

 Krista Bratvold travels North America in her converted van to raise awareness for sustainable living and protection of our lands.
 She is a landscape photographer and travel writer who educates on sustainable food production and native plants.
 Connect with Krista at The Suitcase Photographers and on Instagram @thesuitcasephotographers.
 Read all of her MOTHER EARTH NEWS posts here.